BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

   `Set-PSRepository -Name PSGallery -InstallationPolicy Trusted`

 - Install the following 3rd-party packages machine-wide.
 Run the following as an administrator on the new computer

- - `Microsoft.PowerShell.SecretManagement`, `Microsoft.PowerShell.SecretStore` and `SecretManagement.Keepass` are for development credentials and secret,
+  - `Microsoft.PowerShell.SecretManagement`, `Microsoft.PowerShell.SecretStore` and `SecretManagement.Keepass` are for development credentials and secrets
   - `PSFramework` is for logging
   - ToDO: `DISM` is for enabling Windows Features, but it is not available for direct download.
 See `@('Microsoft.PowerShell.SecretManagement', 'Microsoft.PowerShell.SecretStore', 'SecretManagement.Keepass', 'PSFramework', 'DISM') | ForEach-Object { if (-not (Get-Module -ListAvailable -Name  $_)) { Install-Module -Name $_ -Scope AllUsers}}`

 - 32-Bit powershel Desktop Modules will not import automatically, run the foillowing lines